Shut Up (Kelly Osbourne song)

 "Shut Up" is the second single released by Kelly Osbourne.
 It is from her debut album Shut Up.
-It reached the top 20 of some European charts, but only reached #34 in Australia.
+It reached the top 20 of some European charts, but only reached number 34 in Australia.
 It was not as successful as her debut single, a cover of "Papa Don't Preach" by Madonna.

 Reportedly, Kelly wrote the song about her brother Jack Osbourne, and his annoyance of her when she was a child.